 Plan Your Visit

-All guests age 2 and older are asked to wear a KN95 or N95 medical or well-fitting cloth mask over their nose and mouth while in the theater, regardless of vaccination status.
-If you do not have an appropriate mask, one will be made available to you.
+At this time, Filament is not requiring audience members to provide proof of vaccination for entry.
+Staff members, artists, and participants in our education programs are still required to provide proof of vaccination.
+All guests age 2 and older are encouraged to wear a KN95 or N95 medical or well-fitting cloth mask over their nose and mouth while in the theater, regardless of vaccination status.
+If you do not have an appropriate mask, one can be made available to you.

 For the health and safety of all guests and staff, please do not visit the theater if anyone in your group is sick or exhibiting COVID-like symptoms.